Yvonne De Carlo: 1951–1952: Live performances and TV debut

+1953–1954: International movie star

 De Carlo went to MGM to make Sombrero (1953), mostly shot in Mexico.
-She liked her character because it was "almost madonnalike.It is a role that demands the most sincerity for its proper interpretation.
+She liked her character because it was "almost madonnalike.
+It is a role that demands the most sincerity for its proper interpretation.
 Many pictures that I have done perhaps offered me typical outdoor parts or western, heroine parts.
 So long as I could convey a flashy sort of impression it was alright...
 I don't deny the importance of such parts for me.
 They are excellent.
 But is stands to reason that as one goes on one seeks less superficial assignments.

 De Carlo was reunited with Hudson for Sea Devils (1953), a Napoleonic adventure tale shot in Britain and France released through RKO.
 This meant she had to postpone a film she was going to make for Edward Small, Savage Frontier.
 She was offered a role in Innocents in Paris (1953) but ultimately did not appear in the film.

 Back in the US, she had an adventure film set in the desert, Fort Algiers (1953), for United Artists, starring Carlos Thompson, whom de Carlo had recommended.

 She made her third film in Britain with The Captain's Paradise (1953), a comedy featuring the two wives a ship captain (played by Alec Guinness) keeps in separate ports.
 De Carlo played Nita, the sensual wife who lives in Morocco, while Celia Johnson played Maud, the demure wife who lives in Gibraltar.
 The New York Times critic Bosley Crowther commended her performance by writing, "And Miss De Carlo, as the siren, 'the mate of the tiger' in Mr. G. [Guinness], is wonderfully candid and suggestive of the hausfrau in every dame."